Tomilola-ng/Quick_Scripts/README.md

 chmod +x exe gacp
 ```

 3. Move the scripts to a directory that's in your PATH.
 This ensures you can run them from any location in your terminal.
+If you're not sure how to do this, you can refer to the following steps:

+   - Identify directories in your PATH:
+     ```bash
+     echo $PATH
+     ```
+   - Choose one of the directories listed in your PATH, and move the scripts there.
+For example:
+     ```bash
+     sudo mv exe gacp /usr/local/bin/
+     ```

 These utilities are designed to make your coding tasks faster and more efficient.
 Enjoy the benefits of streamlined commands with `exe` and `gacp`!